Quantum interpolating ensemble: Biorthogonal polynomials and average entropies: Abstract

 \section{Abstract}

 The density matrix formalism is a fundamental tool in studying various problems in quantum information processing.
-In the space of density matrices, the most well-known and physically relevant measures are the Hilbert-Schmidt ensemble and the Bures-Hall ensemble.
-In this work, we propose a generalized ensemble of density matrices, termed quantum interpolating ensemble, which is able to interpolate between these two seemingly unrelated ensembles.
-As a first step to understand the proposed ensemble, we derive the exact mean formulas of entanglement entropies over such an ensemble generalizing several recent results in the literature.
-We also derive some key properties of the corresponding orthogonal polynomials relevant to obtaining other statistical information of the entropies.
-Numerical results demonstrate the usefulness of the proposed ensemble in estimating the degree of entanglement of quantum states.
+In the space of density matrices, the most well-known measures are the Hilbert-Schmidt and Bures-Hall ensembles.
+In this work, the averages of quantum purity and von Neumann entropy for an ensemble that interpolates between these two major ensembles are explicitly calculated for finite-dimensional systems.
+The proposed interpolating ensemble is a specialization of the $\theta$-deformed Cauchy-Laguerre two-matrix model and new results for this latter ensemble are given in full generality, including the recurrence relations satisfied by their associated bi-orthogonal polynomials when $\theta$ assumes positive integer values.